-At September 30, 2023 and September 24, 2022, there were 80,000,000 shares of common stock (\$ 0.01 par value) authorized, of which 11,077,612 and 11,296,351, respectively, were outstanding, and 100,000,000 shares of non-voting Class A common stock (\$ 0.01 par value) authorized, of which 41,042,325 and 41,336,223, respectively, were outstanding.
+At September 30, 2023 and September 24, 2022, there were 80,000,000 shares of common stock (\$0.01 par value) authorized, of which 11,077,612 and 11,296,351, respectively, were outstanding, and 100,000,000 shares of non-voting Class A common stock (\$0.01 par value) authorized, of which 41,042,325 and 41,336,223, respectively, were outstanding.
 The preferences and relative rights of the Class A common stock are identical to common stock in all respects, except that the Class A common stock generally has no voting rights unless otherwise required by Delaware law.

-There are 3,000,000 shares of Class B stock (\$ 0.01 par value) authorized, of which 1,602,374 and 1,612,374, respectively, were outstanding at September 30, 2023 and September 24, 2022.
-The voting powers, preferences and relative rights of the Class B stock are identical to common stock in all respects except that (i) the holders of common stock are entitled to one vote per share and the holders of Class B stock are weithed to the lesser of the votes per share or 49% of the total votes cast, losted kividends on common stock may be paid only in shares of Common stock and stock dividends on Class B stock and (iii) shares of Class B stock have certain conversion rights and are subject to certain restrictions on ownership and transfer.
+There are 3,000,000 shares of Class B stock (\$0.01 par value) authorized, of which 1,602,374 and 1,612,374, respectively, were outstanding at September 30, 2023 and September 24, 2022.
+The voting powers, preferences and relative rights of the Class B stock are identical to common stock in all respects except that (i) the holders of common stock are entitled to one vote per share and the holders of Class B stock are entitled to the lesser of ten votes per share or 49% of the total votes cast, (ii) stock dividends on common stock may be paid only in shares of common stock and stock dividends on Class B stock may be paid only in shares of Class B stock and (iii) shares of Class B stock have certain conversion rights and are subject to certain restrictions on ownership and transfer.
 Each share of Class B stock is convertible into one share of common stock, at the option of the holder.
-Additional shares of Class B stock may only be issued with majority approval of the holders of the common stock and Class B stock, voting as separate classes
+Additional shares of Class B stock may only be issued with majority approval of the holders of the common stock and Class B stock, voting as separate classes.